padiac/padiac.github.io/notes/statistics-independence-and-joint-density-factorization.md

 **Context:**
-This note originates from a conceptual tension observed between **Definition 3.3 in Chapter 1** and **Definition 3.2 in Chapter 2** of *Chen Xiru, 《概率论与数理统计�?.
+This note originates from a conceptual tension observed between **Definition 3.3 in Chapter 1** and **Definition 3.2 in Chapter 2** of Chen Xiru's *Probability Theory and Mathematical Statistics*.
 At first glance, Definition 3.3 (event independence) demands independence for **all subsets** of events,
 while Definition 3.2 (random variable independence) seems to require only one factorization condition.
 This document explains why these two definitions are in fact **equivalent**,